justin-himself/3d-renderer/README.md

 python3 main.py models/toilet_1451.obj output
 ```

-A window will pop up so you can adjust the object's positon.
+A window will pop up so you can adjust the object's positon to the center.
 Press enter when you are satisfied and the render will start.

+**Warning:** Move the object too far into the screen or out of the edges will result in slow down, graphics glitchs and crashes.

 The result will be saved as `output.gif`

+### Running on Spyder

+**Warning**: Spyder lacks interactive feature and does not come with some optional dependencies.
+Most options are disabled if the progran detects spyder environment and the performance will be heavily degraded.

+1. Open `main.py` .
+2. Click run.
+3. In the console, input according to the instructions.
+It's recommended that you stck to the defaults.
+4. Wait patiently.
+Locate the output gif after it finishes.

 ## Models & Rendering